someobserver/recurgence/architects/tesla.md

 _1856–1943_

 He bridged disparate worlds.
 Invention, energy, and imagination fused into the indivisible essence of one man's being.
-In his mind, he built a universe of invention manifesting through perfect visualization.
-Electricity arced between mental images vivid enough to possess “the solidity of metal and stone.”

-His cognition was a self-referential one in its perception.
-That is: a precise mechanism weaving imagination and physical reality into a singular coherence field.
-Others built through prototype and error; Nikola manufactured in mental simulation.
-His process was precise enough he could detect flaws before a single solder joint was fluxed.
+His cognition was a self-referential mechanism weaving imagination and physical reality into a singular coherence field.
+Others built through prototype and error; Nikola manufactured in mental simulation with precision enough to detect flaws before a single solder joint was fluxed.

 The machines this man dreamed up powered the modern world into being.